UK Youth Parliament: 2007–09

-The debates took place in the House of Commons chamber on Friday 30 October 2009, from 11 am to 3:30 pm.
-The session was recorded in Hansard, and the morning debates were broadcast on BBC Parliament the same day.
-The final two debates were televised later in the week.

 The debates were chaired by John Bercow, Speaker of the House of Commons, who closed the event with a dramatic speech to MYPs in which he described the British National Party as "a poison which we could well do without".
 The Speaker is usually expected to remain impartial, so as not to compromise his authority, but in this case was able to express personal opinion because the ornamental mace that indicates Parliament is sitting was not in place.

-2010

-In 2010 a debate was held to disuses the possibility of the youth parliament returning for a second sitting.
-This resulted in the decision to allow their return not only for that year, but every year for the remainder of the sitting of the current parliament.

-UKYP's 2010 Debate took place on 29 October, again chaired by John Bercow, Speaker of the House of Commons with the topics chosen for debate being selected from an Online Ballot.
-It was broadcast live on Parliament's Website & BBC Parliament.

-As reported on the UK Youth Parliament's official website, the results of the five issues that were debated are listed as follows: